 If you can learn how to run a profitable giveaway, your efforts will result in more sales.

-Let’s review an example to show you what I mean.
+Let’s review an example to show you what we mean.
 Here’s a look at how Lander used this strategy on a recent Instagram post:

 The company is giving away a smart lantern, power bank, phone case, and lightning cable.